-We need rather less than 1g of protein per kilogram of body-weight from our food; more in the young and the elderly.
-So the average person would want around 60 grams each day.
+We humans need rather less than 1g of protein per kilogram of body-weight from our food; more in the young and the elderly.
+So the average person would want around 60 or 70 grams each day.

 A 100 gram steak would provide nearly half of that, for example.

-100g of steak would cost around R12, but that weight of chickpeas less than one rand if you buy them by the kilo, pressure-cook and freeze them for convenient use later.
+100g of steak would cost around R12, but that weight of dry chickpeas less than one rand if you buy them by the kilo; pressure-cook and freeze them for convenient use later.
 From a can the price is four times as much, about the same as an egg.

-Most families are feeling the financial pinch right now in these C-19 times so for about one tenth of the price of meat or eggs you can put the same amount of protein on the table, with zero cholesterol if that’s a bother for you.
+Most families are feeling the financial pinch right now so for about one tenth of the price of meat or eggs you can put the same amount of protein on the table; with zero cholesterol if that’s a bother for you.

 So it comes as no surprise that chickpeas are the chief source of protein around the world; along with many other legumes too like beans and lentils.

 There are two important differences though; chickpeas have very little flavour so you have to dickie them up with herbs and spices.
 Lemons are commonly used too.

-Incidentally legumes are also the chief source of nitrogen-fixation from the atmosphere which provides the element that is key to the structure of amino acids, the building blocks of our bodies.
+Incidentally legumes are also the chief source of nitrogen-fixation from the atmosphere.
+They provide the element that is key to the structure of amino acids, the building blocks of our bodies.

 Lightning is the other source.

 And secondly chickpeas are not a complete protein; they are rich in lysine, but deficient in methionine, two important essential amino-acids that we cannot live without.

-So vegetarians would add either a grain or a seed, which are generally rich in methionine, to their legumes.
+So vegetarians would add either a grain or a seed to their legumes; they need that methionine.
 The traditional "stamp corn and beans" comes to mind for South Africans, and succotash to Americans.

 Homemade hummus with lemon pulp uses these principles, supplying all the required essential amino acids by adding a sesame-seed paste called tahini to the chickpeas; and various seasonings to make it more palatable.
 It is a staple in the Mediterranean, known for its healthy food.